51Degrees/Java-Device-Detection/README.txt

           characters may be different between the returned signature and the target user agent.
 The Difference property should be used to determine the degree of difference.
-          None – A match could not be determined.
+          None Â– A match could not be determined.
 SignaturesCompared  The number of signatures compared to the target to identify
           a Closest or Nearest match.
 Will return zero for any other methods.